juji-io/datalevin/README.md

 ## :rocket: Status

 Both Datascript and LMDB are mature and stable libraries.
-Building on top of them, Datalevin is extensively tested with property-based testing, and is used in production at [Juji](https://juji.io).
+Building on top of them, Datalevin is extensively tested with property-based testing.
+It is also used in production at [Juji](https://juji.io).

 Running the [benchmark suite adopted from